Emotional Investing: Fear and Greed - The Two Emotions That Cost Investors the Most

 Fear and greed are the oldest market forces there are — and they remain powerful forces even today.
+This is the core of emotional investing, and it’s what often leads to poor financial decisions.

 Fear makes people sell when things get ugly.